ghassen236/Amazon-Reviews-Analysis-Using-NLP/README.md

 # Amazon-Reviews-Analysis-Using-NLP
-This project utilizes Natural Language Processing (NLP) to analyze sentiment in Amazon customer reviews.
-By automating the process, businesses can gain valuable insights into customer satisfaction levels and areas for improvement.
-Ideal for those interested in sentiment analysis and text mining.
+This project, utilizes Natural Language Processing to analyze sentiment in Amazon customer reviews.
+A major part of this project is creating a pipeline to preprocess the data by removing punctuations and stopwords, and performing count vectorization.
+Additionally, the project involves training and testing a Naive Bayes classifier model to automate sentiment analysis